-To ensure the safety of our visitors, we are not currently permitting larger-capacity activities such as festivals, league sports, runs and races, group picnics or overnight group camping.
+To ensure the safety of our visitors, we are not currently permitting larger-capacity activities such as festivals, private events, league sports, runs and races, group picnics or overnight group camping.
 If you have questions about an existing permit, please email

 email@example.com.
 For updates on the Presidio Trust’s coronavirus response, visit

 Thank you for your interest in hosting your event in the Presidio!

 The Presidio Trust issues special use permits for a variety of outdoor events, film shoots, camping, organized athletic events and other special uses within

 As a unit of the National Park system and a National Historic Landmark District, the Presidio Trust must balance preservation of the parks natural and cultural resources, while providing for and encouraging visitor use and enjoyment.

 This page outlines the basic type of special uses that typically require a permit.
 If you have any questions, please don’t hesitate to contact us at

 firstname.lastname@example.org.
 In general, a permit requires a minimum of 10 business days to complete.